ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 For Host (Ubuntu) SSH connectivity errors:

-  * Is a firewall blocking SSH access to the private IP?
+  * Is the Ubuntu firewall blocking SSH access to the private IP?
+The firewall rules must allow SSH access to the private `10.0.0.0/8` subnet.
   * Is the root password listed on the Gateway Details page the correct password for the root user?
   If not, click the device link under the **Hardware** section and navigate to **Passwords**.
 Select **Actions > Edit credentials** and change the password to match the actual root password on the Ubuntu host.
   * Is the root login disabled for the SSH server?
 Is the SSH server disabled or stopped?